 What does “abunai” mean in Japanese?

-Japanese people say “abunai” to mean ‘dangerous’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word with an example sentence.
-And also, I will explain its major conjugations which Japanese people often use.
-My explanations would help Japanese learners to use “abunai” more properly.
+Native speakers say “abunai” often to mean ‘dangerous’ in Japanese.
+Perhaps, some Japanese learners know this i-adjective as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word together with its major conjugations.
+And also, I will explain how to use them through example sentences.
+My explanations would help Japanese learners use “abunai” more properly.
 Then, let’s get started!

 Contents